 This is my son Jacob.
 The picture on the left is November 2017.
 At this point he is 17.
 In fact he is two types of 17, as he is also 17 stones.
 The picture on the right is a year after he changed the way he ate forever.
-He is down 5 stones at that point, as he is to this day.
+He is down 5 stone at that point, as he is to this day.

 His 10 year weight gain is ultimately my fault.